JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The second element is an Integer whose value is the associated Stream ID.
 - The third element is an Error which MUST NOT contain any Streams (even if nested within other values).

-A Peer MUST NOT send Stream Chunks associated with a Stream ID that was not previously sent across the same WebSocket connection.
+A Peer MUST NOT send Stream Chunks associated with a Stream ID that is not within its set of "sent Stream IDs".
 A Stream Chunk whose first element is either "6" or "7" is called a Final Stream Chunk.
-After a Peer sends a Final Stream Chunk, it MUST NOT ever send any more Stream Chunks with the same Stream ID across the same WebSocket connection.
+After a Peer sends a Final Stream Chunk, it MUST remove the associated Stream ID from its set of "sent Stream IDs" and it MUST NOT ever send any more Stream Chunks with the same Stream ID across the same WebSocket connection.

-If a Peer receives a Final Stream Chunk, it MUST remove its associated Stream ID from the set of "open Stream IDs".
-If a Peer receives a Stream Chunk whose Stream ID is not within the set of "open Stream IDs", it MUST ignore it.
+If a Peer receives a Final Stream Chunk, it MUST remove its associated Stream ID from the set of "received Stream IDs".
+If a Peer receives a Stream Chunk whose Stream ID is not within the set of "received Stream IDs", it MUST ignore it.
 If a Peer receives a Stream Chunk that contains another Stream (either within Stream Data or within a Final Stream Chunk's Error), it SHOULD close the WebSocket connection with a status code of "1008".

 A Stream MAY be "empty", which means it has no associated non-Final Stream Chunks.
 Independently, a Stream MAY be "endless", which means it has no associated Final Stream Chunk.
-However, implementations should take care to clean up all Streams, even endless ones, when the WebSocket connection closes.
+However, implementations should take care to clean up all Streams, even endless ones, when the Stream is cancelled or when the WebSocket connection closes.

 If a Stream is *not* an Octet Stream, the user which reads the Stream contents MUST receive each value exactly as they were sent in each Stream Chunk.
 However, Octet Streams are more lenient: the user MAY receive the Stream's octets in slices that differ from the slices that were delivered by the Stream Chunks, as long as the total concatenation of all slices remains unchanged.

-### 6.2 Stream Cancellation message
+### 7.2 Stream Cancellation message

 Users SHOULD have the ability to "cancel" a Stream that they received.
-If a user decides to cancel such a Stream, its Stream ID MUST immediately be removed from the set of "open Stream IDs".
+If a user decides to cancel such a Stream, its Stream ID MUST immediately be removed from the set of "received Stream IDs".

-Also, if (and only if) the cancelled Stream ID was actually in the set of "open Stream IDs", the cancelling Peer MUST immediately send a Stream Cancellation message serialized as an Array of these two elements:
+Also, if (and only if) the cancelled Stream ID was actually in the set of "received Stream IDs", the cancelling Peer MUST immediately send a Stream Cancellation message serialized as an Array of these two elements:

 - The first element is an Integer whose value is "8".
 - The second element is an Integer whose value is the associated Stream ID.

 Attempting to cancel a Stream more than once, or attempting to cancel a Stream after already receiving an associated Final Stream Chunk, naturally results in a no-op.
 In such cases, a Stream Cancellation SHOULD NOT be sent.

 After a Peer receives a Stream Cancellation, it SHOULD NOT ever send any more Stream Chunks with the same Stream ID across the same WebSocket connection.
-If a Peer receives a Stream Cancellation containing a Stream ID that it does not recognize, it MUST ignore it.
+If a Peer receives a Stream Cancellation containing a Stream ID that is not within its set of "sent Stream IDs", it MUST ignore it.

 When a Peer receives a WebSocket message that it must ignore, there is a possibility that the ignored message contains one or more Streams.
 In such cases, the Peer MUST immediately send a Stream Cancellation for each of the received Streams.
 This may occur in the following situations:

-- Client receives a Response whose Request ID is not within the set of "open Request IDs" (see section 4).
+- Client receives a Response whose Request ID is not within the set of "open Request IDs" (see section 5).
-- Server receives a Request for a method that is not implemented (see section 4).
+- Server receives a Request for a method that is not implemented (see section 5).
-- Peer receives a message that is an Array whose first element is an Integer not defined by this specification (see section 8.4).
+- Peer receives a message that is an Array whose first element is an Integer not defined by this specification (see section 3).

-### 6.3 Stream Signal message
+### 7.3 Stream Signal message

 Stream Signal messages are sent by the receiver of a Stream to provide hints for the Stream's sender to operate more efficiently.
 This process is often referred to as "flow control" or "backpressure".